 Lichfield city centre regeneration projects

-- Tamworth Street (from the junction with Greenhill/Lombard Street)
+- Tamworth Street

 - Conduit Street